sambanova/ai-starter-kit/README.md

 To generate an API key, go to the [API section of the SambaCloud portal](https://cloud.sambanova.ai/apis).

-To integrate SambaCloud LLMs with this AI starter kit, update the API information by configuring the environment variables in the `ai-starter-kit/.env` file:
+To integrate SambaCloud LLMs with this AI starter kit, update the API information by configuring the environment variables in the `ai-starter-kit/.env` file, use [.env-example](.env-example) as template:

 - Enter the SambaCloud API key in the `ai-starter-kit/.env` file, for example: